 Michael Rathmann has taken a first step towards further study with the new facsimile reproduction ( “Tabula Peutingeriana Die einzige Weltkarte aus der Antike”, Darmstadt 2017).
 This book is already in its second edition.
 Monika Schuol was invited to the International Medieval Conference (3.-6.7.2017, Leeds) to present a paper on the TP (“The Peutinger Map – pagan topography within the Christian geography?”).

-In addition, the project succeeded in raising funds to continue the work on the eastern segments and Italy: The project “Kommentar zur Tabula Peutingeriana”, funded by the German Research Foundation (DFG), will start on October 1st, 2017.
+In addition, the project succeeded in raising funds to continue the work on the eastern segments and Italy: The project “Kommentar zur Tabula Peutingeriana”, funded by the German Research Foundation (DFG), started on October 1st, 2017.
 The project team consists of Michael Rathmann, Monika Schuol and PD Dr. Silke Diederich.